 Initiation Program (Cross-ice/Half-ice hockey)

-The Initiation Program (6, 7 & 8 yr olds ) was developed by Hockey Canada to make a child’s first contact with hockey a fun, safe, and positive experience.
-The cross-ice/half-ice learn-to-play environment allows beginners to learn age appropriate skills and become contributing members of a team, develop confidence, and experience personal achievement.
+The Initiation Program (6 and under) and modified ice hockey (7 & 8 yrs) was developed by Hockey Canada to make a child’s experience with hockey a fun, safe, and positive.
+The modified ice environment allows beginners to learn the fundamentals and age appropriate skills.
+By progressively learning the fundamentals of hockey, players can develop confidence, experience personal achievement, and become contributing members of a team.

-Cross-ice/half-ice hockey allows young players to experience more puck-handling, shooting, skating, coordination and decision-making.
+Cross-ice/half-ice hockey games allow young players to experience more puck-handling, shooting, skating, coordination and decision-making.
 Small-area games are used at all levels of the game – including senior national teams and the NHL.

 Beginning in the 2017 – 2018 season, players in the Initiation Program (6 and under) must train and play in a cross-ice format regardless of competition level/tier.
 This new requirement is in response to Hockey Canada’s current mandate of age appropriate programming, the Long Term Player Development model, and Sport Canada’s Long-Term Athlete Development model.